-However, because property tax is calculated at the municipal and county levels, there's a fair amount of variance even within state borders.
+However, because the Michigan property tax rate is calculated at the municipal and county levels, there’s a fair amount of variance even within state borders.

 In Michigan’s Wayne County, residents pay an effective tax rate of about 2.69 percent, the 31st highest rate of any county in the United States.
 That’s partly because Wayne County includes Detroit, which has the most expensive property tax of any US city.

 Its runner-ups are:

 - Genessee County at 1.98 percent

 On the other end of the scale, Michigan has several counties where property taxes are approximately 1 percent or less of a home’s value: